drak00/AI-plus-Chess/README.md

 ## USER INPUTS

-*	use double left mouse click to move to choose choices in the menu widow
+*	Double click mouse-left to select options in the menu window
 *	Press “R” on keyboard to reset game (only human vs human mode)
 *	Press “U” on keyboard to undo move made (only human vs human mode)
 *	Mouse left click on piece and square to select piece and make move respectively (only human vs human mode)
-*	Press "M" to mute sounds during play
+*	Press "M" to mute commentary during game play
-*	Press "P" after end of game (`stalemate` or `checkmate`) to playback the entire game by pressing "N" for next move and "B" for previous move
+*	Press "P" after end of game (`stalemate` or `checkmate`) to playback the entire game move by move. press "N" to toggle next move and "B" for previous move

 ## LIMITATIONS: